JonasSchmidinger/soil-sensor-fusion/README.md

-This repository refers to the paper [insert name and journal]
+This repository refers to the paper [insert name and journal later]

 # Script:
 Published_Script refers to the R script used for this study, responding to the workflow in Fig. 2 of the paper.